Skip to content

 About the author

-Ezra LinwoodEzra Linwood covers concentrated fortunes, holding-company structures, and capital-allocation strategy for Neon Hollywood.
+Ezra LinwoodEzra Linwood covers ultra-high-net-worth individuals, capital markets, and the business of billionaire philanthropy for Neon Hollywood.